kauri-off/mine_search/README.md

 # MineSearch Setup Guide

-**MineSearch** is a Minecraft server search engine that uses a PostgreSQL database.
-Below is a step-by-step guide to setting it up.
+**MineSearch** is a powerful search engine for Minecraft servers.
+It scans and indexes active servers and nicknames so you can easily find a server and crash it.

+**WARNING: RUNNING THE WORKER MAY RESULT IN YOUR SERVER BEING BLOCKED DUE TO ABUSIVE SCANNING ACTIVITIES.
+MAKE SURE YOU UNDERSTAND THE RISKS INVOLVED.**

 ## Prerequisites

 - [Docker](https://www.docker.com/) installed
 - [Docker Compose](https://docs.docker.com/compose/) installed

+---

+**WARNING**: If you want to run the worker on a different server, please refer to the separate documentation here: [Worker Setup Guide](separate_deploy.md).

+---

 ## Environment Variables